yurikoex/knaves-out/docs/rules/README.md

 ## Turn

-Each player takes a turn following the same order described in 2.1.3.
+Each player takes a turn following the same order described in setup.

 ### Basic Rules of a Turn

-1. Shuffle all face down cards.
+1. If empty hand, draw 7 cards, else...
-2. Draw 1 face down card
+    1. Draw 1 card.
-3. Play 1 card from hand face up
+2. Play 1 card from hand face up.
-4. Take 1 allowed action, paying the cost from the appropriete tower of cards returning them to face down
+3. Take 1 allowed action, paying the cost from the appropriete tower of cards returning them to face down.
-5. If over 7 cards in hand, discard face down on table.
+4. If over 7 cards in hand, discard extra cards face down on table.
+5. If 7 cards in hand and no cards played this turn, you may discard hand face down.
+6. Shuffle all face down cards while waiting for your next turn

 ## Courts